luchen-z/sleep-tracker/README.md

 ### 3.2 Data Structure

 - The internal data structure should be able to store each user's input information in an organized way separately.
 (P0)
-- The data structure should be easy to convert to exteral storage.
+- The data structure should be easy to convert to external storage.
 (P0)

 ### 3.3 Data Storage